How To Collaborate In Wix

 How To Collaborate In Wix - Aside from their email address, you need to assign a role to the collaborator

 For each collaborator, select the role that matches what you want them to do.
-Each role gives different levels of access - the next section breaks down exactly what each role can and can't do.
+Each role gives different levels of access.
+The next section breaks down exactly what each role can and cannot do.

 Step 6: Click Send Invite